 The protective properties of NAD can be further enhanced when combined with an antiviral IV cocktail that contains zinc, high-dose Vitamin C and other vital nutrients that support the immune system.
 A newly released 2022 study shows that recovery from COVID 19 is significantly accelerated when patients are treated with zinc and high-dose Vitamin C via IV infusion.

 New York City has perhaps been hit hardest by the coronavirus, in part due to its dense population and cold winter climate.
 Resilient New Yorkers want effective solutions to combat viral infections, so they can go about their business and enjoy their lives.

-Invita Cryo offers a broad range of IV nutrient cocktails, nutrient injection therapies and cryotherapy, all designed to help you maintain peak health and vitality.
-Contact Invita Cryo today, and schedule your NAD IV therapy session to boost your immune system and fight viral infections at the cellular level.
+InVita Wellness offers a broad range of IV nutrient cocktails, nutrient injection therapies and cryotherapy, all designed to help you maintain peak health and vitality.
+Contact InVita Wellness today, and schedule your NAD IV therapy session to boost your immune system and fight viral infections at the cellular level.

 Schedule an Appointment Today

 Brenner, Charles.
 “Viral infection as an NAD+ battlefield.”
 Nature Metabolism (2022): 1-2.